seed-run/homepage/_posts/2020-01-06-new-and-improved-serverless-logs.md

 Seed also makes it really easy to look up logs around a specific date and time.
 We've taken extra care to support some key use cases.

 For example, you might have received an alert for an error and want to check the logs for it.
-You can easily look up the logs from the past few minutes.
+You can easily look up the logs from the **past few minutes**.

 ![Logs from few minutes ago](/assets/blog/new-and-improved-serverless-logs/logs-from-few-minutes-ago.png)

 We also support a variety of date and time formats.
-Including ones with an explicit UTC timezone.
+Including ones with an explicit **UTC timezone**.
 This is typically what you might receive from other error reporting services, like [Sentry](https://sentry.io).

 ![Logs for time with UTC timezone](/assets/blog/new-and-improved-serverless-logs/logs-for-time-with-utc-timezone.png)

-You can also use a Unix timestamp.
+You can also use a **Unix timestamp**.

 ![Logs for time with Unix timestamp](/assets/blog/new-and-improved-serverless-logs/logs-for-time-with-unix-timestamp.png)

-And finally, look up logs within a given time range.
+And finally, look up logs within a given **time range**.

 ![Logs within a time range](/assets/blog/new-and-improved-serverless-logs/logs-within-a-time-range.png)

 ### Filter by search terms

 You can filter logs with a variety of search terms.
-For example, you can search for a single term.
+For example, you can search for a **single term**.

 ![Filter by single term](/assets/blog/new-and-improved-serverless-logs/filter-by-single-term.png)

-You can search for a phrase using quotes.
+You can search for a **phrase** using quotes.

 ![Filter by a phrase](/assets/blog/new-and-improved-serverless-logs/filter-by-a-phrase.png)

-Or search for multiple terms or phrases.
+Or search for **multiple terms** or phrases.

 ![Filter by multiple term](/assets/blog/new-and-improved-serverless-logs/filter-by-multiple-term.png)

-You can even exclude certain terms in your search.
+You can even **exclude certain terms** in your search.

 ![Filter by excluding a term](/assets/blog/new-and-improved-serverless-logs/filter-by-excluding-a-term.png)

-Finally, Seed will highlight the filtered logs with your search terms.
+Finally, Seed will **highlight** the filtered logs with your search terms.

 ![Highlight search terms in filter](/assets/blog/new-and-improved-serverless-logs/highlight-search-terms-in-filter.png)